The Cost of Not Caring

 You are ground zero of “the care crisis” and millions of working people like you are trying to do their best to support their ageing parents and other loved ones while holding down one or more paid jobs, raising a family, supporting an ageing spouse, often managing a child with disability, and in many cases also pitching in time, energy and money to help with grandchildren.

-The Cost of Not Caring means the absence of effective and appropriate as well as affordable and timely means to help us support our parents and other loved ones to age with dignity.
+The Cost of Not Caring not only brings this challenge into the open, it includes effective and affordable means to help employees support our parents and other loved ones to age with dignity – for the benefit of working carers, employers, society and national productivity.